Amuoeba/elizika/README.md

   4. run "python RunAutoDecode.py" in terminal, to execute the decoding of default example message.
   5. Experiment with you own messages as explained in the "RunAutoDecode.py"
+#### Using the GUI:
+A simple GUI has been implemented. to run it do the following:
+  1. Clone or download the repository
+  2. Navigate to " /SubstitutionCypher Auto Decode "
+  3. run "python AutoDecodeGUI"
+  4. follow instructions displayed in the user interface

 ## TODOs: